-Faculty and students at the College of Computing and Informatics (CCI) are active in both research and publication, seeking to advance the study of computing and informatics.
-Faculty research areas include: archives and records management; bibliometrics; cybersecurity; data analytics and decision sciences; data curation, representation and visualization; design studies; human-centered computing; informatics; information organizations and resources; information retrieval; information security, ethics and policy; knowledge management; scientific computing, socio-technical and society studies; and software engineering.
+Faculty and students at the College of Computing & Informatics (CCI) are active in both research and publication, seeking to advance the study of computing and informatics.
+Drexel CCI faculty research areas include: archives and records management; artificial intelligence and machine learning; bibliometrics; cybersecurity; data analytics and decision sciences; data curation, representation and visualization; design studies; human-centered computing; informatics; information organizations and resources; information retrieval; information security, ethics and policy; knowledge management; scientific computing, socio-technical and society studies; and software engineering.

-Faculty members have been recognized for their outstanding research and received grants from the National Science Foundation (NSF), Department of Interior (DOI), Department of Defense (DOD), Office of Naval Research (ONR), Department of Army, Institute for Museum and Library Sciences (IMLS), the Robert Wood Johnson Foundation, Patient Centered Outcomes Research Institute (PCORI) and many others.
-CCI Faculty have also collaborated with other educational institutions, such as University of Pennsylvania, Carnegie Melon University and the University of North Carolina, among others.
-CCI is committed to providing undergraduate and graduate students with meaningful research opportunities that prepare students for successful careers in a variety of fields, such as research, industry or academia.
+Drexel CCI faculty members have been recognized for their outstanding research and received grants from the National Science Foundation (NSF), Department of Interior (DOI), Department of Defense (DOD), Office of Naval Research (ONR), United States Department of the Army (DA), Institute of Museum and Library Services (IMLS), the Robert Wood Johnson Foundation, National Institutes of Health (NIH), Patient-Centered Outcomes Research Institute (PCORI), and many others.
+CCI faculty have also collaborated with other educational institutions, such as University of Pennsylvania, Carnegie Mellon University and the University of North Carolina, among others.
+CCI is committed to providing bachelor's, master's and doctoral students with meaningful research opportunities that prepare them for successful careers in government, industry and academia.

 In 2022, Drexel University sustained its designation as an R1 Doctoral University, the highest level of research activity identified by the Carnegie Classification of Institutions of Higher Education.
 Drexel is one of 146 institutions out of approximately 3,900 to receive this prestigious classification, indicating the highest level of research activity, and is one of only 39 private universities to earn the distinction.